-□ Locate and unlock the locking latch on the driver side awning arm (if so equipped).
-(Fig 1 and 2)

-Press and hold the EXTEND button (Fig 3) until the awning is completely extended.
-Extension is complete when the awning valance seam reaches the leading edge of the awning tube (Fig 4).
+- □ Locate and unlock the locking latch on the driver side awning arm (if so equipped).
+(Fig 1 and 2) - □ Press and hold the EXTEND button (Fig 3) until the awnin tended.
+Extension is complete when the awning valance sean edge of the awning tube (Fig 4).

-- Over extending the awning will roll the awning back up the wrong way and could damage the system and will void the Limited Warranty. - Tying the roll bar down once extended will not allow the free floating support arms to work as designed and may cause damage to the awning or the RV.
+- Over extending the awning will roll the awning back up the wrong way and could damage the system and will void the Limited Warranty. - □ Tying the roll bar down once extended will not allow the free floating support arms to work as designed and may cause damage to the awning or the RV.